-This test helps in determining the approximate percentage of lightweight pieces in aggregate by means of sink-float separation in a heavy liquid of suitable specific gravity.
-This method may be used to identify porous aggregate particles in research activities or in petrographic analysis.
+This test helps in determining the approximate percentage of lightweight pieces in aggregate by means of sink-float separation, in a heavy liquid of suitable specific gravity.
+This method may be used to identify porous aggregate particles in research activities or in the petrographic analysis.

-The Los Angle (L.A.) abrasion test (Figure 1) is a common test method used to indicate aggregate toughness and abrasion characteristics.
-Aggregate abrasion characteristics are important because the constituent aggregate in HMA should resist crushing, degradation and disintegration in order to produce a high quality HMA.
+Los Angeles (L.A.)
+Abrasion Test (Figure 1) is a common test method used to indicate aggregate toughness and abrasion characteristics.
+Aggregate abrasion characteristics are important because the constituent aggregate in HMA (Hot Mix Asphalt) samples should resist crushing, degradation and disintegration in order to produce a high-quality HMA.